What is Blockchain in Reality?

 Theory VS Reality in Cryptocurrency Governance

 Coming up with fresh ideas on how to live daily looks fascinating at the face-value, but it could lead to a polar opposite situation when explored in depth.
 A similar situation happened in financial institutions in the 19th and 20th centuries.
-The result of which was financial breakdowns in many nations across the world.
+The result of this was financial breakdowns in many nations across the world.
 Blockchain at a broader level and cryptocurrencies at the micro-level got developed to fix the situation.
 A similar scenario could also be seen in the marketing field, and almost every industry and profile.
 This piece of research indicates some suggestions as to how to differ between them and then act accordingly.
 A figure in it shows exactly who all are a part of the ecosystem, and what role do they play to function the overall process effectively.
 The acting players consist of digital platforms, codebase, programmers, miners, intermediaries, customers, media, and governments.
 As the software behind the framework is common (open-source), everyone gets the opportunity to propose alterations in the software where trust is established via decentralized public ledgers.
 It has already been experienced that external forces or the acting players have been able to modify the architecture as and when required effectively.
 One thing seems certain that it will take some time for the entire population to get a hang of the technology and make it the norm of the day.
 Regulation is seen as the devil, as it is crucial and complex as well while implementing on the ground.
 One factor which is still an issue is alternate platforms like the Tor browser where several cases of money laundering and illicit activities have been found to date.
 The following piece will focus on the difference between the functionality of both frameworks.

 Blockchain VS Tor Network.
 A comparative analysis

 Since blockchain came into existence, several distributed ledger technologies have been developed for various purposes.
-Staring with the basic architecture, several modified versions like Ethereum Virtual Machine (EVM), distributed hash table (DHT), time to live (TTL), decentralized applications (dApps), etc have entered the blockchain ecosystem.
+Starting with the basic architecture, several modified versions like Ethereum Virtual Machine (EVM), distributed hash table (DHT), time to live (TTL), decentralized applications (dApps), etc have entered the blockchain ecosystem.
 Based on their respective advantages and disadvantages, newer versions were thought of and build.
 After constant observation, and examination from diverse point-of-views, fresh consensus models and prototypes came into existence.

 Coming to the distinctions between Tor’s and the Blockchain’s functionalities, there’re a lot of similarities between them (quite surprisingly).
-Tor is a third-generation onion routing system which employs a TCP based services.
+Tor is a third-generation onion routing system that employs a TCP based services.
 Besides that, it runs multiple encryption and decryption circuits with distinct session keys.
 Doing so allows the user’s IP to get masked and is unable to get traced.
 The only difference besides the decentralized structure, Tor doesn’t work on incentivization, and it operates with limited resiliency.
 The data storage is also not available in the tor schema.
 After examining the differences, the blockchain’s framework could be upgraded in such a manner that it overtakes the tor’s functionality completely.

 Looking for help in creating a blockchain solution

 To know more about regular updates on the blockchain environment, do visit PrimaFelicitas, and subscribe to our social media platforms.
-To get an idea about the applications we develop and consultations we offer, click here.
+To get an idea about the applications we develop and the consultations we offer, click here.

 Looking for help here?